CQIA Innovation Prize

-Application Requirements: On letterhead stationery with your company’s name and logo, please give your application a title followed by a short phrase explaining the innovation.
+Application Requirements: On letterhead stationery with your name and logo, please give your application a title followed by a short phrase explaining the innovation.
 Applications are limited to one typewritten 8×11 inch page, with no less than 10 point font size having half inch margins on all sides.
-Each application must include the following four sections with section 2 having two parts, a and b.
+Each application must include the following three sections:

 1) Opportunity/Problem: A description of an organizational problem that was solved or an opportunity that was leveraged by the innovation.

 2) Innovative Response/Solution: a) A clear and concise description of a new product, service or process innovation introduced in the last five years, and b) why you consider it innovative in the marketplace or your industry.

 3) Results: Using numbers show how this innovation benefited your organization.
 Examples are expenses saved, increased sales/members/enrollment, improved customer satisfaction ratings.
 Although greatest emphasis is placed on the innovation, no application will be considered without historical numerical results.

 All winning applications will be published in the 2011 CQIA Innovation Prize Winning Applications benchmarking book.